dart-lang/language/accepted/future-releases/static-extension-methods/design-document.md

 ### Tearoffs

-A static extension method can be torn off like any other instance method.
+A static extension method can be torn off like an instance method.

 ```dart
 extension Foo on Bar {